 Compliance Warning

-Regulations for hemp beverages are changing rapidly.
-Several states revised their rules in 2025, and more changes are expected in 2026.
+Regulations for hemp beverages are changing faster than at any point in the category’s history.
+The federal definition of hemp itself changes on November 12, 2026, states are moving monthly in response, and none of the pending relief bills is law.
 Do not assume that a compliance framework you established last year is still current.
 Build a quarterly regulatory review into your operations calendar and maintain relationships with legal counsel in every state where you distribute.
 A compliance failure in one state can trigger scrutiny from regulators in others.

 How alcohol distributors are entering the hemp space